grivdm/LongDozen/README.md

 This is my pet-project and main purpuse was to put into practice the knowledges of the topics I have learned.
 I have used Django, PostgreSQL with PostGIS extender and some decoration libraries such as Bootstrap, django-leaflet and crispy-django.
+##
+I was trying using different approaches and tools to development.
+For instance, views are implemented both as Functio-based and Class-based Views.
+Finding a user location is implemented by HTML Geolocation API.

 <table width="100%">